Long considered the apex of high fashion, haute couture has a rich history of ravishing relevance.

 Similarly, those who work in industries where formal attire is necessary regularly often elect for haute couture designs from designers such as Armani and Stephane Rolland.

-Haute Couture Paradox
+Haute Couture Impact

 Key Takeaways

-Just because a brand has the word couture in its name – Juicy Couture, I’m looking at you – it doesn’t mean it is a haute couture house.
+Just because a brand has the word couture in its name – Juicy Couture, I’m looking at you – it doesn’t mean it is a haute-couture house.

 Yet, with movies and books describing the journeys of Chanel, Dior, McQueen, and Schiaparelli, the understanding of haute couture is rising.